grimlucis/rpg-hack/03-running/01-running.md

 only a 50% chance to be dropped.

 **Dying:** You are unconscious and will die unless someone stabilizes you.
-Stabilizing someone requires rolling a d20 and getting half your Int or less, with a -1 penalty for every round spent Dying.
+Stabilizing someone requires rolling a d20 and getting half your TAL or less, with a -1 penalty for every round spent Dying.
 Regaining any amount of HP will automatically stabilize you.
 If no one stabilizes you, you have a 10% chance of stabilizing yourself after an hour.
 Unstabilized characters die.